-It’s also a reliable and inexpensive solution for sites that do not need the power of a dedicated server.
+It’s also a reliable and inexpensive solution for sites that do not need a dedicated server’s power.

-Bandwidth/transfer is the amount of data the server will allow your site to transmit in a month.
-Transfer is usually measured in gigabytes, or billions of bytes.
+Bandwidth/transfer is the server’s amount of data to allow your site to transmit in a month.
+A transfer is usually measured in gigabytes or billions of bytes.
 Once you go over your monthly limit, your host may either shut your site down for the remainder of the month or charge you an overage fee.
 This charge is usually in the range of $2 to $5 per extra gigabyte.

-There are a number of ways to measure your website popularity.
+There are several ways to measure your website’s popularity.
 You’ll hear a lot about these terms:

 1. Hits: The number of elements retrieved from your site.

-2. Impressions: The number of times all the pages on your site are seen (also called page views).
-Impressions are sometimes referred to as “hits,” which can cause confusion.
+2. Impressions: The number of times all the pages on your site are viewed by a vistor (also called page views).
+Impressions are sometimes referred to as “hits,” which can confuse you.

 3. Unique Visitors: The number of people who have visited your site.

-In other words, if I visit your website, look at two pages, then your stats increase by one unique visitor, two page views and 2 hits.
+In other words, if I visit your website, look at two pages, then your stats increase by one unique visitor, two page views, and two hits.

-As long as the domain name is registered in your name, we can simply update your domain name servers to point to your our hosting service.
+As long as the domain name is registered in your name, we can update your domain name servers to point to our hosting service.

 Uptime is the amount of time your site is online throughout the entire month.

-This means that if your site is not accessible for more than 43 minutes in a month (100% – 99.9% = 0.1%), you will be reimbursed according to the terms of service and Service Level Agreement (SLA).
+A 100% update guarantee means that if your site is not accessible for more than 43 minutes in a month (100% – 99.9% = 0.1%), the hosting provider will reimburse us according to the service and service terms Level Agreement (SLA).

 Sometimes you’ll find Web hosting deals that seem too good to be true.

-There are discount hosting services offer low prices and good service.
+There are discount hosting services that offer low prices and good service.